-The team may optionally jettison a glider during the flight so that it lands successfully (belly landing) anywhere in the flight box, and without breaking any critical parts of the glider (it must be capable of flying a new mission without repairs).
-Fulfilling the jettison will result in a bonus as defined in section Subsection 8.10.1.
+The team must jettison a glider during the flight so that it lands successfully (belly landing) anywhere in the flight box, and without breaking any critical parts of the glider (it must be capable of flying a new mission without repairs).
+Fulfilling a successfull landing will result in a bonus as defined in section Subsection 8.10.1.

-- R[8.9.2.1] To be awarded a bonus after landing, the glider must be stationary with its ventral side on the ground. - NC[8.9.2.1] Glider landing bonus is nullified. - VV[8.9.2.1] Fiscal inspection on the runway.
+- R[8.9.2.1] For the performance campaign flight to be considered valid, the glider jettison must occur in flight. - NC[8.9.2.1] Flight is invalid. - VV[8.9.2.1] Fiscal inspection on the runway. - R[8.9.2.2] To be awarded a bonus after landing, the glider must be stationary with its ventral side on the ground. - NC[8.9.2.2] Glider landing bonus is nullified. - VV[8.9.2.2] Fiscal inspection on the runway.